Learn more about why health agencies should invest in building capacity for electronic case reporting for sexually transmitted infections.

 Leveraging electronic health record (EHR) data for case reporting of sexually transmitted infections (STIs) can dramatically lessen the burden of current manual reporting mechanisms for clinicians and public health agencies alike.
 Automating the building and sending of STI case reports with EHR technologies promises to improve data accuracy, timeliness and completeness.

 This toolkit offers guidance that details case detection logic and the core set of case report data elements for EHR-based electronic case reporting (eCR) of chlamydia and gonorrhea.
 The content in this toolkit reflects the input of health care professionals, public health practitioners and informaticians to define how EHRs should help primary care providers automatically detect and report STI cases.
 By advancing the state-of-the-art for eCR, we aim to develop an approach for STIs that may be extended to other conditions.

 Begin the process of planning for eCR implementation, including strategizing to enable eCR for STI.

 Begin the process of implementing eCR for STI, including using data standards correctly and following recommendations for either healthcare or public health.

 After concluding eCR implementation, learn how to evaluate the completed project.

-Learn more about electronic case reporting for STIs.
+Learn more about electronic case reporting for STIs, including currently available opportunities.